CodeEvolve: an open source evolutionary coding agent for algorithmic discovery and optimization: Methodology

-\item \textbf{Depth exploitation}.
-This operator aims to refine high-performing solutions.
-A parent solution $S$ is selected from the current population $\mathcal{S}_t^i$ via rank-based selection, where the probability of selection is inversely proportional to its rank:
+New solutions are generated in parallel using exploitation or exploration operators, sampled independently across islands.
+At each step, one operator is chosen according to an exploration rate $p_{\text{explr}}$, which is governed by a scheduler (Section~\ref{sec:scheduler}): \begin{enumerate}[noitemsep,leftmargin=12pt] \item \textbf{Depth exploitation.} This operator refines high-performing solutions.
+A parent $S$ is selected from $\mathcal{S}_t^i$ via rank-based selection, with probability inversely proportional to its rank:

 where $\text{rk}(S)$ is the position of $S$ when sorting $\mathcal{S}_t^i$ by $f_{\text{sol}}$ in descending order.
-The LLM ensemble is then prompted with $S$, its parent prompt $P(S)$, and its $k$ closest ancestors, $A_k(S)$.
-Providing this truncated ancestral context encourages the LLM to perform targeted, incremental improvements rather than generating entirely new approaches as the depth of $S$ in $\mathcal{S}_t^i$ increases.

-\item \textbf{Meta-prompting exploration}.
-This operator is designed to foster solution diversity while also enriching the prompt population with feedback from previous solutions.
-A parent solution $S$ is sampled uniformly from $\mathcal{S}_t^i$.
-An auxiliary LLM denoted by $\texttt{MetaPromptingLLM}$ generates a new, enriched prompt $P'$ by analyzing the original parent prompt $P(S)$ and the solution $S$ itself.
-The $\texttt{LLMEnsemble}$ then uses this new prompt $P'$ and $S$ to generate a new solution $S'$.
-Here, we intentionally exclude the ancestor chain to allow the model to explore novel strategies without being constrained by the solution's direct lineage, while also having access to a prompt $P'$ with richer context.
+The ensemble is prompted with $S$, its parent prompt $P(S)$, and its $k$ nearest ancestors $A_k(S)$.
+This truncated ancestral context encourages targeted, incremental improvements as depth increases, rather than wholesale strategy changes. \item \textbf{Meta-prompting exploration.} This operator fosters solution diversity and enriches the prompt population with feedback from previous solutions.
+A solution $S$ and a prompt $P$ are sampled independently and uniformly at random.
+An auxiliary LLM \texttt{MetaPromptingLLM} generates an enriched prompt $P'$ by analyzing $P$ and $S$.
+The \texttt{LLMEnsemble} uses $P'$ and $S$ to generate a new solution $S'$.
+We intentionally exclude the ancestor chain to allow exploration of novel strategies unconstrained by lineage, while leveraging the richer prompt $P'$. \end{enumerate}